OLDBUILDERS CONSULTANCY SERVICES

 BUILDERS SURVEY AND ADVICE

-If you don't yet have a conservation architect, don't yet know what's best for your building, and are perhaps unsure of what to do next, we would suggest you either hire a good conservation architect/engineer or make use of our consultation advisory service.
+If you don't yet have a conservation architect, don't yet know what's best for your building, and are perhaps unsure of what to do next, you might consider either hireing a good conservation architect/engineer or make use of the OldBuilders Company consultation advisory service.
 Like many in the early stages of a project you may have found that you're getting conflicting and confusing advice from well meaning but ill-informed tradesmen and consultants, professionals that may well be experienced, but are just not familiar with old buildings and their special requirements.

-If you are yourself, an architect or engineer, working on a project and need some pointers on good conservation practice, this service could be very helpful to you and your clients, we can work with you directly or with you and your client together.
+If you are yourself, an architect or engineer, working on a project and need some pointers on good conservation practice, this service could be very helpful to you and your clients, OldBuilders Company can work with you directly or with you and your client together.

 The word conservation, with many people conjures up thoughts of over the top perfection that is suitable for national monuments and museums.
 This is not at all the case, certainly there are degrees of technique and perfection, but mostly conservation is about simple and practical methods that enable the buildings to function correctly, this is critical in keeping the building warm and dry.